KhuongBao/neural-network-cpp/README.md

 ### Step 2: Train the Model

-1. [Modify](https://github.com/KhuongBao/neural-network-cpp?tab=readme-ov-file#configuration) the `main.cpp` file if necessary to configure the neural network parameters.
+1. [Modify](https://github.com/KhuongBao/neural-network-cpp?tab=readme-ov-file#configuration) the `example.cpp` file if necessary to configure the neural network parameters.
-2. Compile and run the `main.cpp` file to train the model and save predictions:
+2. Compile and run the `example.cpp` file to train the model and save predictions:
     ```
     make
     ```